rangoo94/simplest-react-redux-boilerplate/README.md

 ### User Interface

-Just set up everything in `src/ui` directory.
+Just set up everything in `src/components` and `src/containers` directories.
 For loading data, take a look at `Asynchronous actions` section below.

 ## What you should think about?